davidmreed/davidmreed.github.io/_drafts/ready/locating-compound-component-fields-apex-python.md

 ... or rather, it isn't [*documented*](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_methods_system_fields_describe.htm#apex_methods_system_fields_describe) to include it.
 In point of fact, it does contain the same data returned for a field in the API Describe call, as we can discover by inspecting the JSON result of serializing a `Schema.DescribeFieldResult` record.

-Unlike some JSON-enabled magic, we can get to this hidden value in plain Apex.
+Unlike some JSON-enabled Apex magic, we can get to this hidden value without actually using serialization.
 Even though it's undocumented, these references compile and execute as expected:

     Contact.OtherStreet.getDescribe().compoundFieldName